LukeShortCloud/rootpages/markdown/openstack.md

 ## Installation - TripleO

-Supported operating systems: CentOS 7 or RHEL 7
+Supported operating systems: RHEL 7, Fedora >= 22

 TripleO means "OpenStack on OpenStack."
 The Undercloud is first deployed in a small, usually all-in-one, environment.
 This server is then used to create and manage a full Overcloud cluster.
 Virtual machines or physical servers can be used.
+The minimum requirement of RAM for the host node is 16GB to run all of the OpenStack services.
+[1]

+Source:

+1. "tripleo-quickstart."
+TripleO Quickstart GitHub.
+January 10, 2017.
+Accessed January 15, 2017. https://github.com/openstack/tripleo-quickstart

 ### Installation - TripleO - Quick